stonecharioteer/blog/_drafts/authorization-using-oso.md

 an instance of the `oso.Oso` class.
 This enables us to then bind *policies* to the object.

-An `oso` policy is declared in a language known as Polar.
+A policy is declared in a language known as Polar.
 Polar takes inspiration from Prolog, and I like to think of its rule system as a paradigm you'd find in Rust's pattern matching.
-Don't let any of this intimidate you:
-I'll get to it later.
+Don't let any of this intimidate you: I'll get to it later.
 For now, all you need to know is that we've added `allow("user", "can_use", "this_program");` to the policies in the `oso_object` object.